Gnaoh/phaser_lightining_talk/README.md

 It is our aim that the core of Phaser will eventually settle down and hit a nice stable equilibrium, where we're not likely to touch it much beyond fixes and browser updates.
 However, we want Phaser to carry on growing, providing features for all kinds of games but without causing the core library to explode in growth.
 To this end, we've built in a plugin system.

 Phaser plugins can register themselves with the core framework, be updated in line with the core game loop, and perform all kinds of useful additional tasks.
 A great example of this is the recently released EasyStar path finding plugin.
 We will be releasing plugins ourselves and expect to see more coming from the community in the future.

-However, we understand that this won't suit all types of games, so the physics system is easy to replace and none of the physics properties are bound to actual sprites (but rather to a body component), so can be swapped out for the likes of Box2D or p2.js.
-A tweening system is also built-in, allowing you to tween objects or properties easily.
-And should the game pause, then all of your tweens will pause automatically and resume as needed.

 ## Integrating Phaser